Hemel Hempstead, Hertfordshire

 The population falling within the Union at the 1831 census had been 9,910 — with parishes ranging in size from Flaunden (population 316) to Hemel Hempstead itself (4,759).
 The average annual poor-rate expenditure for the period 1832-35 had been £5,672 or 11s.5d. per head of the population.

-After 1930, the workhouse became Hempstead House Public Assistance Institution.
-It was transferred to the National Health Service in 1948 and became St Paul's Hospital which served as a maternity hospital for the town.
+In 1948, the institution joined the National Health Service in 1948 as St Paul's Hospital which served as a maternity hospital for the town.
 The buildings have now all been demolished.

 Records